SwethaatGH/podcasts/README.md

 ## How to setup
-1. Clone the project with the Java source code, sample images, sample audiofiles and backend code (sql).
+1. Create a directory with the given Java source code, sample images, sample audiofiles and backend code (sql).

+   The following directory structure is to be followed:
+   /app

+   &emsp;all images

+   &emsp;/audiofiles

+   &emsp;&emsp;all songs

+   &emsp;/src

+   &emsp;&emsp;all java files

-2. Create database schema with tables for audiofiles, images, users and text involved using sql dumped files provided here.
+3. Create database schema with tables for audiofiles, images, users and text involved using sql dumped files provided here.
-3. Ensure proper backend access and correct paths for data.
+4. Ensure proper backend access and correct paths for data.
-4. Navigate to your project directory.
+5. Navigate to your project directory.
 Compile Main file using ```javac Main.java``` and run it using ```java Main```.

 ## Future Enhancements
 Admin side of app can be added.
 Uploading feature can be added for clubs and associations to add audio podcasts.